undecaf/typo3-dev/README.md

 ##### Activate XDebug in the container

-Podman containers need to be told the host IP in order for XDebug connecting back to your IDE.
+Podman containers must be told the host IP in order for XDebug to connect back to your IDE.
 If you did not start TYPO3 with one of the scripts, your `podman run` command  must include this argument:

 ```bash